Julie Harshbarger: Early life

 Julie attended Hononegah Community High School in Rockton, Illinois where she succeeded on both the soccer field and the football field.

 College career

 Rockford College

-Harshbarger was able to earn a scholarship to Rockford College in Rockford, Illinois, where she played both soccer and football.
+Harshbarger was able to earn a scholarship to Rockford College in Rockford, Illinois, where she played both soccer and football and baseball.

 Soccer

 She played for the Lady Regents, an NCAA Division III institution, from 2004–2005, where she was twice named All-Northern Illinois-Iowa Conference.

 Football

 She was the kicker for the football team.

 Benedictine University

 Harshbarger transferred to Benedictine University after two years at Rockford.
 She played football her Junior year.
 For soccer, she was twice again named All-NIIC.
 As a senior in 2007, Harshbarger had five goals and led the Benedictine team with seven assists.

 Professional career

 Chicago Cardinals

 In 2010, Harshbarger tried her luck with the Chicago Cardinals.
 After showing up to multiple tryouts, Harshbarger was cut before the season started for the Cardinals.
 3 weeks into the season, the team called her back and asked for her to play due to their kicking woes.
 This made Harshbarger the 2nd woman ever to play in the CIFL, the first being Katie Hnida of the Fort Wayne Firehawks.
 Hnida went on to make an extra point in the FireHawks opener, thus becoming the first female to ever score a point in the CIFL.
 Hashbarger would however, become the first ever female to make a field goal in an indoor football professional game.
 She connected with a 24-yard field goal against the FireHawks in a 69-45 loss.
 For the season she was 1 for 16 on field goal attempts and 4 for 11 on PAT's.